JSDayIE/JSDayIE/public/posts/sponsor_spotlight_stelfox.md

 We would like to truly thank Stelfox for becoming one of our Platinum Plus sponsors because, without their support, this event would not be possible.

-Below you will find some relevant about the relationship between Stelfox and the JavaScript community in Ireland.
+Below you will find some imformation about the relationship between Stelfox and the JavaScript community in Ireland.

 ## What is Stelfox and what do you do?